 How much does a web designer earn?
 Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Web design is one of the tech industry's most flexible and in-demand fields.
-Web designers are well-compensated for their work, with an average total pay of $64,193 per year in the US.
-This figure includes a base web designer salary of $59,302 and $4,892 in additional pay [1].
+Web designers are well-compensated for their work, with an average total pay of $82,035 per year in the United States, according to salary data from Glassdoor as of December 2024.
+This figure includes a base web designer salary of $69,261 and $12,775 in additional pay [1].
 Additional pay may include commissions, bonuses, or profit sharing.
-Remember that your employer, experience, and location can also impact salary.
+Remember that your employer, experience, and location can also impact your salary.

 Earnings in the web design profession can vary based on national and international location.
-To get a sense of the average salary for web designers in the US, Glassdoor provides the ability to look at job postings across the country.
+To get a sense of the average salary for web designers in the US, Zippia allows you to look at job postings across the country.
 Still, it's important to note these averages reflect a wide range of experience in web design, from entry-level to senior professionals.
-The list below outlines a few states with the highest average annual web designer salaries in the US [2].
+Discover a few states with the highest average annual web designer salaries in the US, according to Zippia [5].

-Contract web designers are hired to complete a specific project during a predetermined period of time.
-Typically, contract workers are employed by a staffing firm under the direction of the employer.
-Contract web designers in the US earn an average of $68,534 annually [4].
+Contract web designers complete specific projects during a predetermined period of time.
+Typically, contract workers work for a staffing firm under the direction of the employer.
+Contract web designers in the US earn an average of $83,143 annually [7].

 Titles for web designer jobs can vary based on experience level, industry, and specialization.
 You can review 11 of the most common alternative job titles for web designers in the list below.

-Note: All average annual US base salary information is sourced from Glassdoor in February 2023 [1].
+Note: All average annual US base salary information comes from Glassdoor in December 2024 and does not include additional pay such as bonuses or commissions.

 Web designers are creative professionals who develop the look and feel of a website.
 As a designer, you may begin by drawing a website design digitally before converting it to a functioning website through web development.
 You may collaborate with other designers, copywriters, and marketing specialists to ensure their vision comes to life.